Alucard0x1/Super-Simple-PHP-Headless-Woocommerce/README.md

 ├── success.php                # Order success confirmation page
 ├── script.js                  # Frontend logic for cart updates
 └── logobca.png                # Logo for the checkout page

+## 💡 Notes

+- Ensure your WooCommerce store is running with the REST API enabled.
+- API credentials must be kept secure and should not be exposed to the client side.

+## ✨ Contributions

+Feel free to fork this repository, submit issues, and make pull requests.
+Let's make this project even better together!

+## 📝 License

+This project is licensed under the MIT License.